top of page

 And eventually — who will you lead?

 Because this recovery journey isn’t self-improvement.
+It’s surrender.
+And surrender changes everything.

 The House Surrender Built.